 How Long Will This Last?

 Etihad and Alaska clearly made conscious decisions to copy American Airlines’ chart (for whatever reason, this is actually unusual.)
-Now that the AA chart has changed, I assume Etihad’s and Alaska’s charts will change.
-We will see how long that takes.
+Since the AA chart changed 16 months, I assumed Etihad’s and Alaska’s charts would quickly change to match it.
+They haven’t.
+We will see how long it takes.

 If you want to book American Airlines flights, for the moment, you should use Alaska and Etihad miles.